markhary/leetcode/README.md

 ## Lessons

-Here are my solutions to the LeetCode lessons.
+Here are my C++ solutions to the LeetCode lessons.
 You can find the lessons [here](https://leetcode.com/problemset/all/).

+My purpose is to learn and document the algorithms that I come up with on my own.
+I do not find the fastest solution available online and code it up ... that defeats the purpose of this library.

-The score color scheme is for me to call myself out and try harder to improve for suboptimal solutions.
+The score color scheme helps me work harder to improve suboptimal solutions.
 The difficulty colors are otherwise meaningless other than to brag that I have tried some hard problems (those being red).

 Here is the score color key: